Preparing to buy your first home

 Ask yourself a few questions: How much do you have in savings?
 How much debt do you have?
 Where is your money going every month?
 Are you able to take on additional or unexpected expenses?

-What kind of home do you need?
+Consider the kind of home you need

 Keep in mind, real estate agents and banks are OK with you spending as much as you "can afford," but going for the biggest, best house you can qualify for may get you into serious trouble.